MitchellMarkGeorge/Mindful/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the AGPL-3.0-only License - see the [LICENSE.txt](LICENSE.txt) file for details